sylvainSUPINTERNET/Carnet-adress-animaux/README.md

 **Install data base**

-Import the .sql file (contact.sql)
+Import the database : carnetadressanimal.sql

 Go into app / config / paramters.yml.dist and remove the extension .dist